Skip to Main Content

 The cheapest car insurance companies in Louisville

-When searching for the cheapest car insurance in Kentucky or any other location, the type and amount of coverage you require will play a significant role in the cost of your policy.
+When searching for the cheapest car insurance in Kentucky, the type and amount of coverage you require will play a significant role in the cost of your policy.
 If you own your vehicle outright, you can usually select whatever coverage limit works best for your financial needs and budget.
 While full coverage isn’t mandatory in Kentucky, insurance professionals recommend drivers carry higher liability limits for better financial protection when possible.
 Since Louisville is known to have ping-pong ball-sized hail, floods and tornadoes, having comprehensive coverage may also be a financially savvy choice.

 However, sometimes your choice of coverage type and level is out of your hands.
 If your vehicle has an auto loan, your bank will likely require you to include comprehensive and collision coverage.
 If you lease your vehicle, it is common for your bank to mandate that your policy have higher bodily injury and property damage liability limits of 100/300/50 regardless of the state minimum coverage requirement of 25/50/25.